Polymer/old-docs-site/articles/spa.md

     </core-animated-pages>
 {%endraw%}

-Which is fed by this data model:
+Which is driven by this data model:

     <script>
       var template = document.querySelector('#t');